-We all deal with sweaty feet.
+We all get sweaty feet.
 It happens.
-The average person’s foot contains about 250,000 sweat glands, which can produce almost a pint of sweat in a day.
-And if, as is likely the case, those sweaty feet spend the better part of the day cooped up in shoes and that sweat has nowhere to go, well, it’s not long before some serious foot odor takes over.
+In fact, it’s bound to happen: The average person’s foot contains about 250,000 sweat glands, which can produce almost a pint of sweat in a day.
+The soles of your feet and your palms have the most sweat glands in your entire body.
+So if, as is likely the case, those sweaty or stinky feet spend the better part of the day cooped up in shoes and that sweat has nowhere to go, well, it’s not long before some serious foot odor takes over.
 That’s especially true in summer, when your feet log lots of extra miles in heat and humidity.
-Summer is the season of sweaty feet and stinky shoes.
+In situations like this, foot odor products tend to be a great help.

 “Feet contain large amounts of special sweat glands called ‘eccrine’ glands,” say Drs.
 Kristina and Gary Goldenberg of Goldenberg Dermatology “These glands are important for thermoregulation — they produce sweat not in reaction to heat, but rather to local tactile stimulation or emotional stress.”
 When your glands work overtime, you become susceptible to hyperhidrosis, a.k.a. excessive sweating.
 It’s a condition that occurs all year round, but usually increases in summer for obvious reasons.
 Wearing open shoes helps.
 So does wearing socks with shoes.
 Going sock-less is a surefire way to have smelly feet.